 Please note that the camp is solar powered which is suitable for basic lighting, operating the water pump, and recharging mobile phones and laptops.
 The solar power cannot cope with heavy duty items like hairdryers.
 There are no electrical power points in the accommodation units.

-The Elephant & Rhino Monitoring Project is located on a large game reserve which forms part of the Greater Kruger National Park in Limpopo Province.
+The project is located on a large game reserve which forms part of the Greater Kruger National Park.

 Your arrival airport is Johannesburg (JNB)